On this page:

 - Health Gateway only shows immunizations that are in the Provincial Immunization Registry; this includes immunizations given at public health clinics and pharmacies in BC.

-- It does not show immunizations given by other health care providers (i.e., family doctors or nurse practitioners) or travel clinics.
+- It does not show immunizations given by other health care providers (i.e. family doctors and nurse practitioners), at travel clinics, or outside BC.

 - Anyone 12 years and older can create an account with Health Gateway to access their records.